Inside: Movement in Spanish class. How to get your Spanish class moving to increase engagement and motivation.

 Way back in 2014 my class and I coined the term baile viernes to refer to starting class on Friday with a dance in Spanish.
 (Yes I know it is not correct, but it is the name that stuck).
 All I do is play a Just Dance or Zumba video from my giant Youtube playlist that is projected on my screen during passing time.
 If the class is into it, we may do one more dance when the bell rings and everyone is there.
 The whole thing takes 3 minutes of class and gets out the Friday wiggles.
 Besides just baile viernes, here are 5 ways to use dance in any class.

-This is a team building activity that I did as a camp counselor, but brought to my Spanish classroom last year.
-Each student gets a paper plate or piece of card stock taped to their backs.
+This is a team-building activity that I did as a camp counselor, but brought to my Spanish classroom last year.
+Each student gets a paper plate or piece of card stock taped to their back.
 All students walk around with a pen or small marker and write positive things about each other in Spanish.
-It is a great moral booster and I had students put these in their lockers or hang them up at home to look at when they are having a bad day.
+It is a great morale booster and I had students put these in their lockers or hang them up at home to look at when they are having a bad day.
 You can read all about setting up this positive activity here.